SebGSX/Prompt-Engineering/README.md

 - Free of syntax errors;
 - Complete, as in share the entire file or files that are to be reviewed;
 - Clearly documented and annotated using domain-appropriate and precise, professional language in formal register;
-- Applicable coding standards and conventions are followed; and
+- Compliant with applicable coding standards and conventions; and
-- Naming of namespaces, classes, methods, fields, properties, constants, and variables are meaningful and descriptive.
+- Mindful of naming such as the naming of namespaces, classes, methods, fields, properties, constants, and variables are meaningful and descriptive.

 > **Note:** The guidance above can be generalised to any technical prompt for best results.